 Mixing prayer with mindfulness-based relapse prevention

-Though mindfulness-based relapse prevention is not faith-based or spiritual, for clients who received addiction treatment at rehab centers that have Christian or faith-based tracts like Pathway to Hope, we asked if those clients could apply MBRP techniques as a good complement.
+Though mindfulness-based relapse prevention is not faith-based or spiritual, for clients who received addiction treatment at rehab centers that have Christian or faith-based tracks, we asked if those clients could apply MBRP techniques as a good compliment.

 Bowen said in the interview that she doesn’t think faith and MBRP are opposed to one another, going further to say that she encourages clients to pursue the pair if they feel stronger doing so.